The Penguin Pool is Arup's global creative events series designed to inform, inspire and entertain.

 Watch this space for more details of our forthcoming events and follow @ThePenguinPool on Twitter for information on our emerging plans.

 'Draw to a conclusion' - ask most people to explain an idea and they will reach for a pencil and an old envelope and start scribbling whilst they talk, or at least they used to.
 In the virtual world in which we now live, with the hyper-real computer-based drawing and visualisation techniques, does the simple hand-sketch have a role?
 We certainly think so and so do many people we collaborate with.
-Join us for an evening where we will explore sketching as a medium to transmit and develop ideas in the worlds of fashion, culinary arts, design and engineering.
-For more information, please contact firstname.lastname@example.org.
+This event explored sketching as a medium to transmit and develop ideas in the worlds of fashion, culinary arts, design and engineering.

 Hong Kong – 5 December 2013

 ‘Through a Lens – Rediscovering Hong Kong’s Soul” was the theme of our 3rd Penguin Pool in Hong Kong.
 The two speakers, Michael Wolf, photo-journalist-turned-artist, and Kacey Wong, architect-turned artist, shared their passion for arts, photography and everything about Hong Kong.
 Throughout the evening, guests joined in the passionate discussion about arts, Hong Kong and discovering and appreciating ones past, present and future.